Erikluz Garcia's refreshing treat to beat the heat - Trinidad and Tobago Newsday

 Today she lives in Cunupia with her two children, who remain her biggest source of strength.

-Back in Venezuela she had a company called Zanito’s, making dehydrated foods for people and animals but coming to TT meant starting over.
+Back in Venezuela she had a company called Zanito’s, making dehydrated foods for people and animals but coming to Trinidad and Tobago meant starting over.
 At first, she cleaned houses, worked in restaurants, bag factories and ceramic companies.
 Wages were low and she said exploitation and harassment were common.
 None of those jobs gave her peace or stability.

 It was then that she decided to try something different.
 Six months ago, she started making sucka bags, the kind she used to enjoy as a child back home.
 A simple tradition, full of flavour and memory.